3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 The site

 Potters Bar Brook, an Environment Agency Main River, crosses the site through a central valley that has HIGH documented flood risk.
-The area recorded 32% of all Hertsmere flooding incidents between 2002 and 2015 — a disproportionately high share for one location.
+Potters Bar recorded 32% of Hertsmere flooding incidents between 2002 and 2015 — a disproportionately high share for one location.

 The access road

 Darkes Lane is the only vehicular access to the site.
-It is subject to flooding.
-The Environment Agency has confirmed that flood risk on Darkes Lane remains under the proposed development scenario.
+It is vulnerable to flooding.
 There is no secondary vehicular access.

-The railway tunnel at the western boundary is pedestrian-only and is subject to Network Rail restrictions.
-It does not and cannot serve as an emergency vehicle access.
+The railway tunnel at the western boundary is pedestrian-only and would be subject to Network Rail restrictions.
+It is unsuitable as an emergency vehicle access.

 The planning policy test